-For this Long Term Plan, the amount of rates revenue as a percentage of total revenue will not exceed 80 per cent.
-Based on the assessment of Funding Needs, Council believes this reflects the appropriate overall mix in funding sources to support delivery of services in line with the principles of the Revenue and Financing Policy presented in Volume II.
+For this Long Term Plan, the limit set by the Council is that the amount of rates revenue as a percentage of total revenue will not exceed 80 percent.
+Based on the assessment of funding needs, the Council believes this reflects the appropriate overall mix in funding sources to support delivery of services in line with the principles of the Revenue and Financing Policy, which can be found on page 113 of this document.